JillAshey/SedimentStress/Bioinf/RNASeq_pipeline_HI.md

 #### P. lobata

-TAR was run without GFF file included
+STAR was run without GFF file included

 a) Move reads (aligned by Coordinate) from output to stringTie folder

 For some reason, 38_2 not running.
-That's okay for now, as its a Pdam sample.
+That's okay for now, as its a Pacuta sample.

 ```
 mv *Aligned.sortedByCoord.out.bam ../../../stringTie_star/plob/